bdearlove/Phylogeography-in-BEAST/README.md

 Generally, these non-parametric models offer flexibility for the data to say what it wants to say.
 However, these are relatively complex models and so suffer from the [bias-variance tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html).
 This often results in wide bounds of uncertainty to the resulting estimates.

-We next need to load the geographic metadata into BEAUti.
+We next need to load the geographic metadata into BEAUti (host species in the zoonotic model).

 **Select the 'Traits' panel and click on the 'Add trait' button.**